 And so, David wrote as a prophet to foretell the suffering of the Lord Jesus and his resurrection from the dead and his ascension to heaven.
 And that hope of the resurrection and everlasting life in God’s presence is given to all who trust in Jesus Christ.

 But that’s not the only thing we can say about this psalm.
-You see, since we’ve been reconciled to God through faith in Christ, then God has become our light: the one who can dispel the darkness in our lives.
+Since we’ve been reconciled to God through faith in Christ, then God has become our light: the one who can dispel the darkness in our lives.
 And God has become our salvation: the one who can deliver us from all our troubles.
 And God has become the stronghold of our life: the one who can keep us safe.
 So, no matter what we face in this life, we need not be afraid, because if God is for us — and he is; because we’ve been reconciled to him through faith in Christ — then who can be against us and succeed?
 And so, in all our troubles and afflictions, we too must be strong and take courage and wait for the Lord to come and help us.
 He will not reject or forsake us, because we’re been reconciled to him by faith.
 He will not turn away from us in anger, because in Christ we’ve been pardoned.
 And while others may forsake us, we can always count on the Lord to help us.
 So, be strong.
 And take courage.
 And wait for the Lord.